unahouExosite/docs/exositeready/gwe/gateway-engine/README.md

 ## OTA Application Management

-Gateway Engine was designed to install and update applications Over-the-Air.
-For more information on building Custom Gateway Application tarballs see the [Gateway Engine (gwe) README](/exositeready/gwe/gateway-engine/gateway_engine_gwe/) page on Hosted Applications.
+Gateway Engine was designed to install and update applications over the air.
+For more information on building Custom Gateway Application tarballs see the [Gateway Engine (GWE) README](/exositeready/gwe/gateway-engine/gateway_engine_gwe/) page on Hosted Applications.

 ## OS/Filesystem Metadata Collection